-The first thing you need to determine when evaluating moving companies is how far your belongings are going to need to move.
+The first thing you need to determine is how far your belongings need to move.
 If you’re going cross-country, you’ll definitely need to hire long-distance movers.
-If you’re just moving to another neighborhood in your own town, local movers are the way to go.
+If you’re just moving to another neighborhood in your town, local movers are the way to go.

-Anything in between that — say a move to a new city in the same state — could be considered local or long-distance.
-That would typically be determined by how far away the new city is and the policies of the moving company you’re considering.
-There is no standard definition for a local versus a long-distance move, but it’s fairly safe to say that anything over around 50 miles would be considered long-distance.
+That seems like a simple decision.
+But you need to consider that anything in between — say a move to a new city in the same state — could be considered local or long-distance.
+There is no standard definition, but it’s fairly safe to assume that 50 miles or more would be considered long-distance.

 Once you determine what kind of moving company you need, it’s time to start doing your research.
-The best way to identify reputable moving companies who are most likely to make your move worry-free is to get referrals from people you trust.
+The best way to identify companies that are most likely to make your move worry-free is to get referrals from people you trust.
 This would include:

-A note of due caution on that last group: Neighborhood message boards, Facebook groups and sites like Nextdoor can be amazing places to get referrals for things like movers, but you have to be careful.
-Be wary of unsolicited comments that go out of their way to praise a business unless there are other corroborating comments to back them up.
+A note of caution on that last group: Neighborhood message boards, Facebook groups and sites like Nextdoor can be amazing places to get referrals.
+But you have to be careful.
+Be wary of unsolicited posts that seem a little over-the-top in praising a business — unless there are corroborating comments to back them up.
 In many cases, these are just business owners touting their own services or people who are working on their behalf.

-Instead, look for threads where people have asked the question you have (“Can anyone recommend a good local moving company?” for example) and there are a variety of answers.
-If you see companies recommended multiple times by people who don’t seem to have any relationship with the company or each other, put them on your list of potential hires.
+Instead, look for threads where people have asked your exact question (“Can anyone recommend a good local moving company?” for example).
+If that post has resulted in several answers from people who don’t seem to have any relationship with that company (or with each other), you’ve probably found a good choice to put on your list of potential hires.

 After you’ve collected a list of recommended companies from sources you trust, it’s time to do some detective work to make sure those companies really are reputable.

-You should also check the companies’ history with the Better Business Bureau.
+You should also check the companies’ histories with the Better Business Bureau.
 If you see a bunch of unresolved complaints — especially recent ones — that’s a huge red flag.

 Make sure you check multiple sources to get a good balance of information.